FILI: Projects

-Finland is going to be the Guest of Honour at the 2014 Frankfurt Book Fair.
-FILI is coordinating Finland's presence at the fair in conjunction with Finnish publishers and other literary specialists, as well as key government ministries (the Ministry of Education and Culture, the Ministry of Employment and the Economy, and the Ministry for Foreign Affairs) and cultural figures.
-Central to this Guest of Honour project is the sale of translation rights.
-FILI is also in charge of exhibitions about Finnish culture to be staged in museums and other art institutions in Frankfurt.
+Finland was the Guest of Honour at the 2014 Frankfurt Book Fair.
+FILI coordinated Finland's presence at the fair in conjunction with Finnish publishers and other literary specialists, as well as key government ministries (the Ministry of Education and Culture, the Ministry of Employment and the Economy, and the Ministry for Foreign Affairs) and cultural figures.
+Central to this Guest of Honour project was the sale of translation rights.
+FILI was also in charge of exhibitions about Finnish culture to be staged in museums and other art institutions in Frankfurt.